 The population in Huntsville is growing which leads to more people available to work, an important aspect for businesses to be successful.
-There are more men compared to women and the median age is 28, which is also very appealing to businesses.
+There are more men compared to women and the median age is 28.
 The labor force, which is the amount of people ready and available to work, is also growing in Huntsville.
 Lastly, wages and employment are also on the rise.

 Cost of Living

 Wages have been steadily rising in Huntsville as well as employment.
 The average household income in Walker County is $52,115 per year and is still increasing.

 Overall, statewide employment is expected to increase approximately 20 percent during the next ten years, according to a leading economic forecasting firm.
 This growth, however, is not expected to occur equally across all economic sectors.
 Three services providing sectors (Professional and Business Services, Health Services, and Leisure and Hospitality) are expected to enjoy growth at substantially higher rates than the state’s overall economy.

 To every family, education is a very important aspect of their life.
 As you can see in the graph, Huntsville's education can compete with the surrounding areas.
 We have a fantastic K-12 school district and are also home to Sam Houston State University, one of the top universities in Texas.